Stewart Alsop: Early life

 Alsop was born and raised in Avon, Connecticut, from an old Yankee family.
 Alsop attended Groton School and Yale University.
 His parents were Joseph Wright Alsop IV (1876–1953) and Corinne Douglas Robinson (1886–1971).
 Through his mother, he was a grandnephew of Theodore Roosevelt.

 Early career

 After graduating from Yale in 1936, Alsop moved to New York City, where he worked as an editor for the publishing house of Doubleday, Doran.

 World War II

-After the United States entered World War II, Alsop joined the British Army because his high blood pressure precluded his joining the US Army.
-On June 20, 1944, Alsop married Patricia Barnard "Tish" Hankey (1926-2012), an Englishwoman.
+After the United States entered World War II, Alsop joined the British Army because his high blood pressure precluded his joining the U.S. Army.

 A month after the wedding, Alsop was allowed to transfer to the US Army, and he was immediately sent on a mission planned by the Office of Strategic Services (OSS).
 For the mission, Alsop was parachuted into the Périgord region of France to aid the French Resistance.
 Alsop was later awarded the Croix de Guerre with Palm for his work on that and other wartime missions.
 Alsop worked with and for the OSS for the rest of the war.